Ar (Unix): System V (or GNU)

-Windows variant
+Windows

 The Windows (PE/COFF) variant is based on the SysV/GNU variant.
 The first entry "/" has the same layout as the SysV/GNU symbol table.
 The second entry is another "/", a Microsoft extension that stores an extended symbol cross-reference table.
 This one is sorted and uses little-endian integers.
 The third entry is the optional "//" long name data as in SysV/GNU.